Arminba79/Arminba79/README.md

 ### <h1 align="center">I'm Armin</h1>

 #### Hello!
 I am Armin, a Computer Science student at Azad University.
-As a junior front-end developer, I have experience working with modern frameworks such as Tailwind CSS and React.
+As a junior front-end developer, I have experience working with modern frameworks such as Bootstrap, Tailwind CSS and React.
 Currently, I am learning Next.js to elevate my skills to the next level.
 Additionally, I am proficient in Python and have utilized it for various projects.

 ---